atrzaska/bugzilla_vue/README.md

 Project owners can also invite other users (registered or unregistered).
 Invitation emails are sent to invited users asking them to join the project.

-## Demo

-Demo is available at https://bugzilla.nexxy.net .
-Go and check it out!

 ## Tech stack

 - vue 3